Do you want to learn more about China? Then grab one of these Chinese history books and find yourself a cozy armchair!

 I’ve included links to the paperbacks as I’m a bit old-fashioned.
 But you can also get most of them in digital format at eBooks.com (where you’re not stuck to any particular e-reader like a Kindle).

 I hope you enjoy reading some of these books.
-Let me know in the comments if I’ve missed any!
+Please let me know in the comments if I’ve missed any.

-Now that you’ve learned about some of the best books on understanding Chinese history, get tech-savvy and discover some of the best travel apps!
+Now that you’ve learned about some of the best books on understanding Chinese history, delve into the best documentaries about China and then watch one!